Push Notifications: Frequently Asked Questions

 How do I target a test version of my app?

-To do this, we recommend that you create a new workspace, in which push notifications are configured with the certificates for your test app.
+We recommend that you create a new workspace, in which push notifications are configured with the certificates for your test app.
 You can also swap the certificates in your configuration.

 Can I send to iOS via FCM/Firebase?